DataCueCo/slate/source/index.html.md

 # Introduction

 Welcome to the DataCue API.
-This API documentation is to help get your e-commerce store setup to apply real time personalization to your website.
+This API documentation is to help you setup your e-commerce store to apply real time personalization to your website.

-We have language bindings in Javascript, PHP, and Python!
+We have language bindings in Javascript, PHP, and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+# API URL
+The API is located at `https://api.datacue.co`
+If you have a staging / test version of your website, you can test your implementation with our staging API at `https://staging-api.datacue.co`.

 # Headers